moechofe/lowresrmx/asset.dev/manual.md

 Omitted parameters will keep their previous values.

+Scroll offset is a positive value that internally wraps around 512.
+This corresponds to the maximum number of pixels a bg layer can hold.

+A scroll value of 512 is visually equivalent to a value of 0.

 #### `x =SCROLL.X(layer)`<br>`y =SCROLL.Y(layer)`

 Return the scroll offset on `x` and `y` axis of the `layer` in pixels.